 Most important, put in place a plan for email marketing or a regular newsletter.
 Send them the promised updates and news.
 Stay connected and nurture the relationship with potential customers.

 5. Invite them to contact you or start an instant conversation.

 Your website’s contact us form can be a great lead generation tool, but think about smaller forms throughout your site that are accessible when a viewer is ready to contact you.
 You might want to encourage the site visitor to reach out and ask you a question, to schedule a call or consultation or request a quote.
 The number of forms completed and submitted each month is a key performance indicator of how well your site meeting the goal of generating new business leads.
 If no or few forms are being submitted, again, review the forms for wording, placement, call to action and simplicity of use.

 Have you noticed that people are increasingly preferring texting and messaging over email nowadays?
 Perhaps you do too.
 The chat-box pop-ups increasingly being deployed on lead generation websites reflect this growing preference for instant messaging and responses.

 Consider adding this new functionality to your website.
 It could prove another powerful, lead generation tool.

-Your website needs to have a significant impact on increasing the visibility of your accounting or bookkeeping company, helping to establish your specific areas of expertise, and as generating new business leads.
+Your website needs to have a significant impact on increasing the visibility of your company, helping to establish your specific areas of expertise, and generating new business leads.

 Ready to get started?
 Email us to discuss how we can help you improve your site and grow your business.